MikeTaylor/mod-app-manager/README.md

 ## Environment

-`mod-app-store` uses [categorical-logger](https://github.com/openlibraryenvironment/categorical-logger) for logging.
+`mod-app-manager` uses [categorical-logger](https://github.com/openlibraryenvironment/categorical-logger) for logging.
 It logs messages in the categories specified by a comma-separated list in the environment variable `LOGGING_CATEGORIES`, or if that is not defined `LOGCAT`.

 The following logging categories are used: